s312569/clj-biosequence/README.md

 - `db-references`
 - `existence` - experimental evidence for the existence of the protein
 - `keywords`
-- `features` - objects describing the sequences features
+- `features` - records describing the sequence's features

 `clj-biosequence.uniprot` also provides a web interface to uniprot comprised of two functions.
 A search function `wget-uniprot-search`: